 The Woolworth Building in New York City officially opened; at the time, it was the tallest building in the world, with a height of 792 ft (241 m).

 On April 24, in the year 1913, The Woolworth Building in New York City officially opened; at the time, it was the tallest building in the world, with a height of 792 ft (241 m).
-This event is recorded as a Selected Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Selected Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts